jeromekelleher/ercs/docs/source/index.rst

-   the following: if ``u`` is the probability of identity in state calculated using a given value of ``accuracy_goal`` and ``v`` is the value calculated by letting the simulation continue until coalescence *for the same random seed*, then ``v - u <= accuracy_goal``. **Use with caution!**
+   the following: if ``u`` is the probability of identity in state calculated using a given value of ``accuracy_goal`` and ``v`` is the value calculated by letting the simulation continue until coalescence *for the same random seed*, then ``v - u <= accuracy_goal``.
+This property is sufficient for estimating the *mean* of a distribution to approximately ``accuracy_goal`` if the true mean is much greater than ``accuracy_goal``, but is not sufficient to estimate statistics in general.

-Estimating the probability of identity in state to any degree of accuracy requires a large number of replicates, but since replicates are independent, we can run them in parallel.
+   **Use with caution!**

+The variance in coalescence times in the extinction/recolonisation model is very large, and so we need a large number of replicates to estimate the mean identity with reasonable accuracy.
+These replicates are independent, however, so
+we can run them in parallel quite easily.
 We use the following pair of functions to generate a set of random seeds, distribute these jobs to pool of worker processes provided by the :mod:`multiprocessing` module and save the results to a file::